chrisgleissner/loom-webflux-benchmarks/README.md

 1. `scenario`: Name of scenario.
 Is printed on top of each diagram.
 2. `k6Config`: Name of the [K6 Config File](https://k6.io/docs/using-k6/http-requests/) which is assumed to be in the `config` folder
 3. `serverProfiles`: Pipe-delimited Spring profiles which are also used to start and stop Docker containers.
-For example, specifying the value `postgres|no-sql` has these effects:
+For example, specifying the value `postgres|no-cache` has these effects:
-    - The Spring Boot profiles `postgres,no-sql` are added to the default Spring Boot profile of `$approach`.
+    - The Spring Boot profiles `postgres,no-cache` are added to the default Spring Boot profile of `$approach`.
-    - The files `src/main/docker/docker-compose-postgres.yaml` and `src/main/docker/docker-compose-no-sql.yaml` (if existent)
+    - The files `src/main/docker/docker-compose-postgres.yaml` and `src/main/docker/docker-compose-no-cache.yaml` (if existent)
       are used to start/stop Docker containers before/after each scenario run.
 3. `delayCallDepth`: Depth of recursive HTTP call stack to `$approach/epoch-millis` endpoint prior to server-side delay.
     - Mimics calls to upstream services which allow for reuse of the current platform thread.